Shriansh874/MOSFET-1D-TCAD-/README.md

 The GUI plots the magnitude `|G_II − R_SRH − R_Auger|` on a log axis, revealing prospective avalanche spots.

-> **Quantum stub** – `quantum.py` is a placeholder for Schrödinger–Poisson charge.
-Replace it and feed the extra charge into Poisson if you need sub‑10 nm accuracy.

 ---

 ## 2 Run in Google Colab